 The project is designed to treat surface water from Lagune Aghien to help supply the fresh water needs of the country's largest city, Abidjan.
-Lagune Aghien is lvory Coast's largest freshwater reserve near Abidjan and is dense with algae and other contaminants.
-Local construction and commissioning of the 150,000m3/day surface water treatment plant is anticipated to be completed in early 2023.
+Lagune Aghien is Ivory Coast's largest freshwater reserve

 Fluence chair and chief executive officer Richard Irving said at the time of financial close: "Once commissioned, the project will provide sufficient capacity to meet the fresh water needs of more than one million people."